Instant Asset Write-Off FY2026: a late opportunity for deductibility

 • Ensure assets can be installed and ready for use before 30 June

-We recommend speaking with your accountant to confirm how the Instant Asset Write-Off applies to your situation and to ensure any purchases are structured correctly.
+As always, while the rules can provide opportunities, individual circumstances matter.
+We recommend speaking with your Salt adviser to confirm how the Instant Asset Write-Off applies to your situation and to ensure any purchases are structured correctly.

 Jenni Anderson